beanicoleretostos/Programmin-Assignment-3/README.md

 - I was able to do it by the help of the ipynb that's given to us.
 I used it as a guide.
 - While doing the program, I encountered difficulties on loadibng the .csv file given to us for some reason that it is not the same path with my program.
+- My other Issue is that I find it hard to rename the file because it was not running everytime  I try to rename it with numbersign or _.
 - Other than that, I was able to excute the file and be able to finish the assignment in no time.
+- I Learned that calling an information needed is easier with Python with the use of .loc() etcs.
+Codes are way shorter than c++ so its more clean and easy to use.